Technical SEO Audit Checklist 2020: How to Do Website SEO Audit?

 You can audit a website without any professional assistance as well.
 Performing audit for your website is not that easy, but here we are sharing factors that could make SEO audit easy for your website.

-How to do Technical SEO audit?
+How to do Technical SEO audit of Website?

 - Is Indexing of a Zombie Page is Good for SEO?